Home

 Learn MoreLearn MoreWinter School is an opportunity to learn tunes from some of the best players and the most inspiring instructors of Scottish music, spending time in community with fellow musicians and music appreciators, and just have fun!

-The fiddle program is open to all melody players and runs concurrently with the smallpipes and guitar programs, giving players of all instruments a chance to learn from each other and to play together.
+The fiddle program is open to all melody players and runs concurrently with the smallpipes, song, and guitar programs, giving players of all instruments a chance to learn from each other and to play together.
 If you are unsure if these classes are a good fit for you or your instrument, please contact Cayley@CelticArts.org

--Novice (can play 0-20 tunes, a little experience learning by ear or wants to learn at a slower pace)
+-Novice (can play 10-20 tunes, a little experience learning by ear or wants to learn at a slower pace)

 -Intermediate (can play 20-100 tunes, has more experience learning by ear)